 • Member hands-on work sessions to assist each other in repot and design.

 • Plan extra activities for members to increase and share knowledge of bonsai such as plant digs, nursery ventures, slab making, visits to bonsai conventions and gardens.

 • Stimulate interest in, information on and appreciation of the art of bonsai by participating in fairs, exhibitions, conventions and other educational displays for members and non-members alike.

-• Annual family picnic and Christmas dinner.
+• Annual summer family picnic and winter holiday party.

 The WVBS is organized exclusively for non-profit, charitable, scientific, literary, and educational purposes.
 Its mission is to: